rtk-rs/rinex-cli/README.md

 ## Documentation

-If you intend to run our examples and tutorials, you are expected to first source our `tools/download-data.sh` script, it will download our test data (a few RINEX files) and define the example environment:
+If you intend to run our examples and tutorials, you are expected to first source our `tools/download-data.sh` script.
+It will download our test data (a few RINEX files) and define the example environment:

 ```bash
 source tools/download-data.sh